EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/04_recherche.md

 # Filters

-* A search will always impact the score calculation.
-* If the score is not useful, it's better to use filters.
+* **Queries** calculate a relevance score for each document
+* **Filters** answer a simple yes/no question: does this document match?
+* Use filters when you don't need relevance scoring (exact matches, ranges, etc.)
+* **Performance benefits**:
-* More performant than searches, no score calculation and results are cached.
+    * No score calculation overhead
+    * Results are cached automatically
+    * Faster execution for boolean conditions

 ---